tykling/amqpirc/README.md

 # Amqpircbot
+__NB!
+This readme is obsolete.
+The commands should work, but a lot of new features have been added.__
+__The readme will be updated when all the planned new features have been added.__

 Python scripts that form an AMQP/RabbitMQ<>IRC proxy.
 AMQP messages can be output to IRC, and you can send AMQP messages from IRC by sending commands to the bot.